Solid oxide fuel cell: Concentration polarization

 The concentration polarization is the result of practical limitations on mass transport within the cell and represents the voltage loss due to spatial variations in reactant concentration at the chemically active sites.
 This situation can be caused when the reactants are consumed by the electrochemical reaction faster than they can diffuse into the porous electrode, and can also be caused by variation in bulk flow composition.
 The latter is due to the fact that the consumption of reacting species in the reactant flows causes a drop in reactant concentration as it travels along the cell, which causes a drop in the local potential near the tail end of the cell.

 The concentration polarization occurs in both the anode and cathode.
 The anode can be particularly problematic, as the oxidation of the hydrogen produces steam, which further dilutes the fuel stream as it travels along the length of the cell.
 This polarization can be mitigated by reducing the reactant utilization fraction or increasing the electrode porosity, but these approaches each have significant design trade-offs.

 Activation polarization

 The activation polarization is the result of the kinetics involved with the electrochemical reactions.
-Each reaction has a certain activation barrier that must be overcome in order to proceed and this barrier leads to the polarization.
+Each reaction has a certain activation barrier that must be overcome to proceed, and this barrier leads to the polarization.
 The activation barrier is the result of many complex electrochemical reaction steps where typically the rate limiting step is responsible for the polarization.
 The polarization equation shown below is found by solving the Butler–Volmer equation in the high current density regime (where the cell typically operates), and can be used to estimate the activation polarization: